jrbourbeau/pyunfold/docs/joss_paper/paper.md

 The authors acknowledge support from the Wisconsin IceCube Particle Astrophysics Center at the UW-Madison, and especially for the guidance of Professor Stefan Westerhoff.
-We also acknowledge the financial support provided by the National Science Foundation, Belgian American Educational Foundational Fellowship, and Wallonie-Bruxelles International.
+We also acknowledge the financial support provided by the National Science Foundation, the Belgian American Educational Foundational Fellowship, and Wallonie-Bruxelles International.

 # References